How to Serve:

 1 knob of butter for cooking

-Wash and peel the potatoes, cut into slices.
+Wash and peel the potatoes, cut them into slices.

 Then add the bacon and the cream fraiche.